ramyabala221190/api-gateway-microservices/README.md

 👉 In your case (1 manager + 2 workers), you don’t need another manager + 2 workers for QA.
 You can deploy QA services into the same cluster, just on a separate overlay network and stack.
 If you want strict isolation (e.g., QA load testing shouldn’t ever affect dev), then yes — you’d provision a separate cluster for QA.

-### Our deployment approach
+## Our swarm deployment approach

-We have 3 VM's - 1 manager and 2 worker nodes forming the swarm cluster.
-The manager node  hosts the nginx+express- gateway app, the 2nd VM acting as the worker node the cart microservice and the 3rd VM also acting as the worker node hosts the product microservice.
+We will be using the compose files within the swarm folder.
+We are using GitHub actions to make CI CD to Azure VM possible.

+We are deploying using the github CI CD pipeline.
+The .github/workflows/swarm-build-deploy.yml is the workflow file to perform the docker image build and deployment to the manager node.

+So we have totally 4 Azure VM's- 1 manager and 3 workers.
+Ideally no apps should be deployed to the manager.
+But in our example, we have deployed the gateway app to the manager, product microsvcs to 1 worker, cart microsvcs to another worker and elk to the last worker.
+So the manager also acts as a worker in addition to its orchestration duties.

 Since its an example for learning, we will deploy the prod and dev version on the same cluster but seperate it via different overlay networks and different stack names.
 This ensures they are isolated.
 Ideally a seperate swarm cluster is required for the prod environment atleast with atleast 3 managers with no workload i.e apps deployed and mlutiple working nodes.

-Since nginx alone is exposed to the internet, ssl certificates are added only for nginx for prod environment in the same cluster.
+Since nginx alone is exposed to the internet, ssl certificates are added only for nginx service for prod environment in the same cluster.
 So we have installed certbot on the manager node and requested for ssl certificates.

 We have nginx running in 2 different stacks: for dev and prod on the same VM.